 Finally, you can get an off-grid freezer for a few hundred bucks.
 Even better, you can purchase a solar freezer.
 At $1,200, a solar freezer is more expensive, but it will be more suitable to off-grid living.

 In terms of cooking, having a microwave might be convenient, but it is really just another way to suck electricity from limited resources.
 For any off grid tiny house, a Herc oven is the only cooking item you need inside the home.
 A Herc oven consists of an oven with some heavy-duty framing and insulation such that tea-light candles are sufficient to cook bread, meats, or other meals best prepared hot.
 Tea-light candles can be bought in bulk and stored in the loft (or a cupboard if you find the room).
-A flint-strike, permanent match costs less than $10.00 and eliminates the need for matches.
+A flint-strike, permanent match is very inexpensive and eliminates the need for matches.
 With this type of oven setup, you can easily cook a hot meal without having to rely on electricity.

 Large, storm-grade windows are the best solution for lighting and wind protection.
 They can withstand hurricane-grade winds, and they allow you to enjoy the largest volume of natural light.
 For night time, you can use solar-charging LED lights that will provide safe lighting that candles cannot provide.